gusainDeekshu/alterAssignment/README.md

 Challenge: Avoiding URL conflicts and ensuring unique short links.

-Solution: Used a base62 encoding system with a collision-resistant approach.
+Solution: Used a shortid encoding system with a collision-resistant approach.

-4. Handling LinkedIn URL Previews
+4. Handling  URL Previews

-Challenge: LinkedIn’s link preview mechanism prefetches URLs, affecting click analytics.
+Challenge:  link preview mechanism prefetches URLs, affecting click analytics.

-Solution: Identified and filtered out LinkedIn bot traffic using User-Agent detection.
+Solution: Identified and filtered out traffic using User-Agent detection.

+5. Deployment on AWS

+Challenges Faced: Successfully deployed using ECR, ECS, and Load Balancing, but it cost $2 per day.

+Solution:Due to high costs, switched to Render for a more cost-effective solution.

 Future Improvements